operator-framework/enhancements/enhancements/declarative-index-config.md

 blobs are concatenated into a single `<packageName>.json` file, and non-package-specific blobs are concatenated into `__global.json`.

+Package-specific blobs are defined by either the `olm.package` schema or a non-empty root-level `package` field.
+Non-package-specific blobs are defined by non-`olm.package` blobs with an empty root-level `package` field.
+So for example, if an index contains only `olm.package` and `olm.bundle` blobs, `opm` will not write its declarative config representation with a `__global.json` file because the index consists of only package-specific blobs.

 The output directory structure will be:
 ```bash
 $ tree <index_name>